Why does my head ache so much?

 If you are feeling lethargic and tired and/or you’ve started to feel weakness or headaches – just keep reading 😊

-Let's start off by mentioning that there are many factors to consider, in addition to your diet, that may contribute to these sensations.
-Among these are lack of sleep, stress, dehydration, a virus you just caught, eye or ear problems, psychological factors and more.
+Let’s start off by mentioning that there are many factors to consider, in addition to your diet, that may contribute to these sensations.
+Lack of sleep, stress, dehydration, a virus you just caught, eye or ear problems, and psychological factors can make you feel a bit under the weather.
 For instance, sometimes when we just change our diet, we begin to become more aware of our bodies and tend to associate everything that comes up with the dietary change.

 Consider the following tips: